NikiDigitals/LES-Master/_context/LES-MASTER-CONTEXT.md

 ## STUDENT PROFILE NOTE

 **Level:** Absolute beginner.
-Comfortable using a computer, installing software, and navigating the web.
 No prior development, cloud, or technical experience.

 **Implication for all sessions:** Every term must be explained before it is used.
 Every step must be fully described — assume nothing is obvious.
 Depth of understanding is the goal, not speed of delivery.